talamanpat/AnsibleNginxProvision/README.md

-# Simple Web App for Colourbox
+# Simple Ansible Nginx provision and configuration

 An Ansible Playbook to provision Nginx web-servers, getting the code from a Git repository and sending static files to S3.